Andrew Webster PhD Prize

 Criteria

-1. The thesis must have been awarded (i.e. passed the viva) in the calendar year 2022 by a UK Higher Education Institution.
+1. The thesis must have been awarded (i.e. passed the viva) in the past calendar year by a UK Higher Education Institution.

 2. The thesis must have a clear and prominent use of STS and or Innovation Studies either in terms of concepts or methodology.